-Certificates: Graduate Certificates in International Business and in Organizational Development.
+Certificates: Graduate Certificates in International Business, in Organizational Development, and in Adult Education.

 MBA, MHA, & MS Accounting Laptop Program

 The University of the Incarnate Word (UIW) is committed to integrating computer technology into the learning experience of all students.
 In support of this goal, all graduate MBA, MHA, and MS Accounting students in the H-E-B School of Business and Administration are required to have a laptop computer for use in their graduate classes.